isovector/certainty-by-construction/src/book/4-decidability.lagda.md

                      (branch l<x px x<r) = {! !}
 ```

 A funny thing happens here.
-We know this remaining hole must be a `branch`, but
+We know this remaining hole must be a `ctor:branch`, but
 Agda will refuse to [Refine](AgdaCmd) it.
 If you ask for the type of the goal,
 we see something peculiar: